waneck/mcli/README.md

 #mcli

 ## Description
-mcli is a simple, opionated and type-safe way to create command line interfaces.
+mcli is a simple, opinionated and type-safe way to create command line interfaces.
 It will map a class definition into expected command-line arguments in an intuitive and straight-forward way.

 ## Features